akowiz/micro.navbar/README.md

 *Written in Lua* (Notes: micro seems to be using lua-5.1 and not the latest lua version lua-5.3)

-Navigation bar (class and functions) for micro editor.
+Navigation bar (class and functions) for micro editor (strongly influenced by the design of the filemanager plugin for micro).

 There are 3 styles defined to display the tree: 'bare', 'ascii' and 'box'
 ```